 NPP has 30 years of research supporting its effectiveness in the treatment and prevention of child abuse and neglect.
-NPP is currently being reviewed by the Title IV-E Prevention Services Clearinghouse.
-Despite it being on the list for review, Arkansas decided to continue with an independent systematic review as receiving transitional payments for this service will assist DCFS in implementing Family First by Oct.
+NPP has not been rated by the Title IV-E Prevention Services Clearinghouse at this time; however, it is scheduled to be reviewed.
+Despite it being on the list for review, Arkansas has decided to continue with an independent systematic review as receiving transitional payments for this service will assist DCFS in implementing Family First by Oct.
 1, 2019.
-Unfortunately, the Title IV-E Prevention Services Clearinghouse has completed their review and determined the current research does not meet the Family First criteria for a promising, supported, or well-supported practice.
-Arkansas DCFS is partnering with our current provider of NFA to determine the best course of action that will meet the needs of the children and families we serve.
-At this time, we are exploring Triple P as it is being reviewed by the Title IV-E Clearinghouse.
+The following are 7 relevant studies demonstrating the effectiveness of NPP.